DomainGroupOSS/bartender/documentation/6.1.4/update-btProject.md

         - Updated repository to allow multiple arguments
             - Updated -start-btbuild and publish-btModule cmdlets as a result
-            - Allows you to set multiple default repositories to publish to
+            - Allows you to set multiple default repositories to publish to 2019-02-25 - AA
+        - Fixed some issues with checking the config file 2019-03-04 - AA
+        - Fixed this up so that it correctly used existing settings
+            - Would overwrite existing settings with defaults prior
+        - Fixed issue where moduleName and Description were getting dropped
+            - Therefore causing this script to always error
+        - Fix the GUID getting dropped
+        - Fix version rebasing back to 0 by removing it as an update version
+            - Can still be updated manually if needed

 ## RELATED LINKS